 Evaluations of several hundred individual Primary Project program sites have been conducted in New York and California.
-Those evaluations included a comparison of children's classroom adjustment problems and competencies at (a) time of referral and (b) graduation from the program.
+Those evaluations included a comparison of children's classroom adjustment problems and competencies at (a) time of referral and (b)

+graduation from the program.
 That method makes an ecologically valid assessment of children's adjustment status in large numbers of school sites possible.
 During the 1997-1998 school year, evaluation of children in New York State Primary Project included more than 1,500 children in 50 schools.
 Those Primary Project sites provided more than 15,000 preventive-focused contacts to children.
 Overall, 82% of those children had adjustment problems before referral that placed them at "high" or "moderate high" risk.
 Mental health professionals reported that 60% of children in Primary Project showed reductions in aggressive behavior and improved social skills, and 50% displayed better academic performance (Hightower, 1998).

-Qualitative designs
+Qualitative Designs

 As Primary Project entered its 60th year of implementation, Children's institute launched a qualitative study to learn from schools what they thought were the benefits to students, key success factors to ensuring sustainability, challenges that schools face, what makes programs fail, and which components of Primary Project are essential.
 Site visits were conducted to 14 schools in Florida and New York State and a national survey was distributed and collected from 429 individuals.
-For a summary of the findings, visit:
+For a summary of the findings, visit www.childrensinstitute.net/sites/default/files/primary-project_qualitative-study working-paper.pdf.

-https://www.childrensinstitute.net/sites/default/files/primary-project\qualitative-study\working-paper.pdf

-Predictive analytics
+Predictive Analytics

-In 2019 predictive analytic methods were piloted in two school districts, using their archival data to predict on-time graduation, and allowing early identification of at-risk students.
+In 2019 predictive analytic methods were piloted in two school districts, using their archival data to predict on-time graduation, and allowing early identification of at risk students.
 One district implemented the results by creating a standard at-risk designation as a result.
 Predictive analytics methods are now being used to identify the most appropriate candidates for Primary Project.

-Although Primary Project is not explicitly intended to improve students' school attendance rates, a review of a local urban school district's records indicated that for four consecutive years, attendance rates improved with participation in Primary Project for students who were referred to the program, compared with those students' prior-year attendance.
+Although Primary Project is not explicitly intended to improve students' school attendance rates, a review of a local urban school district's records indicated that for four consecutive years, attendance rates improved with participation in P.2.2rimary Project for students who were referred to the program, compared with those students' prior-year attendance.
 To investigate this more fully, a random-assignment procedure took place in seven schools, by which students with chronic absenteeism (>10% absent) in prior-year school attendance were assigned to either Primary Project or a control group.
 Participation in Primary Project was associated with significantly improved school attendance rates, relative to the control group.
-The results of the study are being prepared for a technical report which will be available on the Children's Institute website in the near future.
+The results of the study are being prepared for publication in the professional literature.

-Program resources
+Program Resources